-Semester long classes dropped during the first three weeks of the semester will not be indicated on the student's record.
-Semester long classes withdrawn from between the third week and up to Friday of the ninth week of instruction will be indicated as a withdrawal "W" on the student's record.
+Semester long classes dropped between the first day of instruction and last day for 50% refund period will not be indicated on the student's record.
+Semester long classes withdrawn after the 50% refund period until the last day to withdraw will be indicated as a withdrawal "W" on the student's record.